giantswarm/nomi/docs/README.md

 - `--use-docker`: use benchmark units that deploy [Docker](https://github.com/docker/docker) containers.
 At this moment, we deploy a standard container that use a simple Linux Alpine image.
 - `--use-rkt`: use benchmark units that deploy [rkt](https://github.com/coreos/rkt) containers.
 At this moment, we deploy a standard aci which is based in a simple Linux Alpine image.
 - `--addr`: address to listen events from the deployed units.
-This parameter is **important** to allow units notify Nomi when they change their state.
+This argument is **important** to allow units notify Nomi when they change their state.
 Nomi extracts the public CoreOS IP of the host machine automatically (from `/etc/environment`).
-Note that you should use this parameter when using a different distro than CoreOS, a Docker container, or a different address to listen on.
+Note that you should use this argument when using a different distro than CoreOS, a Docker container, or a different address to listen on.
 The `default` port to listen on is `40302`.
 - `--dump-json`: dump JSON collected metrics to stdout.
 - `--dump-html-tar`: dump tarred HTML stats to stdout.
 - `--benchmark-file`: YAML file with the actions to be triggered and the size of the instance groups.
-- `--raw-instructions`: benchmark raw instructions to be triggered, (requires `instancegroup-size` parameter) and the size of the instance groups.
+- `--raw-instructions`: benchmark raw instructions to be triggered, (requires the `--instancegroup-size` argument) and the size of the instance groups.
 - `--instancegroup-size`: size of the instance group in terms of units, (only if you use `raw-instructions`).
 - `--generate-gnuplots`: generate gnuplots out of the collected metrics.
 It is preferable to use `raw-instructions` instead of `benchmark-file` to avoid specifying a docker volume to pass a YAML benchmark definition.
     - **Important:** You have to run Nomi as a Docker container in your CoreOS machine.

 ## Benchmark file definition

-To start benchmarking our fleet cluster we need to define, which actions our benchmark will perform against a cluster.
-To do so we can use `--raw-instructions` or `--benchmark-file` parameters.
+To start benchmarking our fleet cluster we need to define which actions our benchmark will perform against a cluster.
+To do so we can use `--raw-instructions` or pass a YAML benchmark file via the `--benchmark-file` argument.

 ### Benchmark YAML file format